-- 5.17 The aim of policy TOR/4 is to ensure that existing accessibility and transport linkages are retained and supported, whilst exploring opportunities to enhance these linkages where possible.
-There are a number of headings, relating to bus services, the ferry, pedestrian routes and cycle routes. - 5.18 As noted within the introduction, a constant theme concerning Torpoint is one of linkages and one of the main policy headings where this is of particular relevance is transport.
-This can be split into a number of sub categories: bus services; the ferry; pedestrian links; cycle links; and vehicular transport (see page 44).
-These are considered in turn below. - 5.19 Since the adoption of the Vision, Cornwall Council have commissioned the preparation of a Transport Strategy for Torpoint (2021).
-The Strategy seeks to support the achievement of the Vision and also provides evidence that has informed the preparation of the Neighbourhood Plan. - 5.20 There are a number of existing bus services which serve the town.
-The 33 service performs a town service from Trevol, past the housing off
+- 5.24 The aim of policy TOR/5 is to ensure that existing accessibility and transport linkages are retained and supported, whilst exploring opportunities to enhance these linkages where possible.
+There are a number of headings, relating to bus services, the ferry, pedestrian routes and cycle routes. - 5.25 As noted within the introduction, a constant theme concerning Torpoint is one of linkages and one of the main policy headings where this is of particular relevance is transport.
+This can be split into a number of sub categories: bus services; the ferry; pedestrian links; cycle links; and vehicular transport (see Page 48).
+These are considered in turn below. - 5.26 Since the adoption of the Vision, Cornwall Council have commissioned the preparation of a Transport Strategy for Torpoint (2021).
+The Strategy seeks to support the achievement of the Vision and also provides evidence that has informed the preparation of the Neighbourhood Plan including a link to the Streets for People design code Streets for People Design Guide (cornwall.gov.uk).

-Goad Road, to the ferry landing.
-However, it does not serve the historic core of Torpoint or the Northern Fringe allocation, the latter for obvious reasons.
+- 5.27 There are a number of existing bus services which serve the town.
 Providing public transport linkages between housing, employment, leisure opportunities and retail is important to the delivery of the Vision.
-Policy TOR/4 seeks to improve bus services to incorporate anticipated growth, and better connect the town both internally and with the rest of the network.
+Policy TOR/5 seeks to improve bus services to incorporate anticipated growth, and better connect the town both internally and with the rest of the network. - 5.28 Plymouth City Bus services provide links via Torpoint, in between Plymouth and the wider Rame Peninsula.

-5.21 The bus service which runs between the Cremyll Ferry and HMS Raleigh has the opportunity to be extended so as to add to other existing services, to link for instance Trevol and the town centre.
-It already links a good portion of the Rame Peninsula to Trevol.
-Plymouth City Bus services (70/70A/70B) provide links via Torpoint, in between Plymouth and the wider Rame Peninsula.
 Most of these services use Trevol Road, with school services using the A374/Antony Road.
-These services (along with the 71/71A) form the main arterial public transport route linking the Peninsula and Torpoint to opportunities in Plymouth. .
-These main services will continue to operate and will be supported by development proposed at the Northern Fringe, which could be routed differently to take into account new residential development.
-The Transport Strategy highlights an opportunity to increase the frequency of bus services to Liskeard which would increase access to the Transport for Cornwall 11 and 11A services.
+These services form the main arterial public transport route linking the Peninsula and Torpoint to opportunities in Plymouth.
+Any new service to support the new development on the proposed Northern Fringe would need to be secured through a Developer Contribution.
+The Transport Strategy highlights an opportunity to increase the frequency of bus services to Liskeard, should there be evidence to support this demand additional funding through Cornwall Council Revenue Spending on bus services or external funding would need to be obtained.
 This would allow greater access for Torpoint travellers to reach Bodmin, Wadebridge and Padstow.

-- 5.22 The Transport Strategy also identifies the potential benefits for Torpoint residents of a direct bus link to St Germans Station.
-This would provide access to services that run to and from Penzance which offers access to a range of destinations.
-This service is generally half hourly on a weekday and hourly between 6pm and 10pm, and a mix of half hourly and hourly on Saturdays.
-A direct hourly bus service from Torpoint to St Germans would significantly increase the options for longer distance travel to destinations, particularly in Cornwall, using onward rail transfer via branch lines. - 5.23 The Torpoint Ferry forms an extremely important linkage across to Plymouth.
+- 5.29 The Transport Strategy also identifies the potential benefits for Torpoint residents of a direct bus link to St Germans Station.
+This would provide access to services that run to and from Penzance which offers access to a range of destinations, should there be evidence to substantiate that demand exists for such a service.
+A direct hourly bus service from Torpoint to St Germans would significantly increase the options for longer distance travel to destinations, particularly in Cornwall, using onward rail transfer via branch lines. - 5.30 The Torpoint Ferry forms an extremely important linkage across to Plymouth.
 It is both a constraint and an opportunity; a constraint in terms of capacity and an opportunity in terms of a route to allow visitors to come to the town.
-It is imperative that its operational requirements are supported by any development proposals. - 5.24 The Transport Strategy recommends the enhancement of the existing foot ferry network.
+It is imperative that its operational requirements are supported by any development proposals. - 5.31 The Transport Strategy recommends the enhancement of the existing foot ferry network.
 A successful ferry service currently operates between Cremyll and Admirals Hard in Stonehouse, Plymouth.
-It is recommended that the provision of a year round service between Saltash, Torpoint, Stonehouse and the

-Barbican should be pursued.
+Should there be the evidence that sufficient numbers will use a foot ferry network, the provision of a year round service between Saltash, Torpoint, Stonehouse and the Barbican should be pursued.